Experts

 Timothy Piatkowski’s research focuses on harm reduction, particularly among individuals who consume performance and image-enhancing drugs.

-Professor Kelly Phillips is Co-Lead of Breast Medical Oncology at the Peter MacCallum Cancer Centre, an NHMRC Leadership Fellow, and a Lancet Breast Cancer Commissioner.
+Professor Kelly-Anne Phillips is Co-Lead of Breast Medical Oncology at the Peter MacCallum Cancer Centre, an NHMRC Leadership Fellow, and a Lancet Breast Cancer Commissioner.
 In 2025 she was inducted into the Victorian Honour Roll of Women in recognition of her leadership in women’s health.
 Her work centres on targeted breast cancer prevention, with a strong focus on translating evidence into accessible, real-world care.
 She has led the development of digital services that support GPs to enable healthy Australian women at increased risk of breast cancer to access evidence-based medications that halve their risk.

 Alison Slater is an internationally-trained Physiotherapist, with 39 years of knowledge and practical clinical experience.
 She is a titled member of the Australian Physiotherapy Association, as well as of Musculoskeletal Physiotherapy Australia.